Translate

 We drove for miles and it was so fascinating!
 Desert where it shouldn't be.

 Our campground was in that grove in the distance.
-You can see the Grand Tetons in the first photo but the smoke from the fires later in the summer obliterated our view.
+You can see the Grand Tetons in the 1st photo but the smoke from the fires later in the summer eventually obliterated our view.

 We absolutely enjoyed our stay in Idaho.
 We experienced winter, summer and early fall and never had a boring day.